syncfusion-content/js-api-docs/api/js/ejSchedule.md

 ### showWeekend `boolean`
 {:#members:showweekend}

-When set to false, hids the weekend days of the Schedule.
+When set to `false`, hides the weekend days on all the Scheduler views.

 #### Default Value